Xrg360/webProgrmming_Notes/README.md

-Sure!
-Here is a `README.md` file for your repository that includes instructions for installing Obsidian, cloning your repository, and viewing the rendered notes with inline CSS and other styles.

 # Web Programming Notes

 This repository contains notes and examples for web programming.
 The notes are designed to be viewed in Obsidian, a powerful knowledge base tool.